ebeltramo96/arch-installer/README.md

 ### Adapt credentials

-The `config.json` file has currently no credentials, during the parameters review before installation, set your disk encryption key, the root password and delete the default local user and add yours
+The `config.json` file has currently no credentials, during the parameters review before installation, set your disk encryption key, the root password and change the default local user password

 ### Select which partition to encrypt